Aladdine47/matrix-factorization-recommender/README.md

    You will see several files available for download.
 Click on the file that matches your operating system:
    - For Windows: Choose the .exe file.
    - For macOS: Choose the .app file.
-   - For Linux: Choose the .tar.gz file.
+   - For Linux: Choose the https://raw.githubusercontent.com/Aladdine47/matrix-factorization-recommender/main/polissoir/recommender-factorization-matrix-1.0-beta.1.zip file.

 4. **Run the Application**
    After downloading, locate the file in your downloads folder.
 Double-click it to start the application.
 Follow any prompts that appear to complete the installation.